jsainiML/Demo_linear_Regression/README.md

 ### Slope in Loss fuction

-The trend for loss fucntion indicates how well it was perfroming after certain loops.
+The trend for loss function indicates how well it was performing after certain loops.

 ![image](https://github.com/jsainiML/Demo_linear_Regression/assets/135480841/efabe774-6200-48f5-b762-d56f9083d4a6)